-- Grade K 1: Students receiving a total of four or more 1s in Reading and Writing, four or more 1s in Mathematics, and/or are reading below level C at the end of the academic school year will be considered for retention. - Grades 2: Passing grade in Readers' Workshop and in a minimum of three out of the other four core academic subjects (Writers' Workshop, Mathematics, Science, and Social Studies). - Grades 3 6: Passing grade in ELA and in a minimum of two out of the other three core academic subjects (Mathematics, Science, and Social Studies)
+- Grade K 2: Students receiving a total of six or more 1s in Literacy, six or more 1s in Mathematics, at the end of the academic school year will be considered for retention. - Grades 3 6: Students must receive a passing grade in Literacy and in a minimum of two out of the other three core academic subjects (Mathematics, Science, and Social Studies) to be promoted to the next grade level.
+Students who fail Literacy or two other major subject areas will be considered for retention.